Twelve Apostles Tour

 Today, car parking is across the road from the Twelve Apostles and the viewing area is accessed via a tunnel under the Great Ocean Road.
 Boardwalks around the top of the cliffs provide wonderful viewing opportunities.
 It is also possible to take a helicopter flight here to view the Apostles from the air.
 Ask your guide for details of our special discount if you are interested in taking a flight.

-You can see the Twelve Apostles as part of the Great Ocean Road Tour
+You can see the Twelve Apostles as part of our Great Ocean Road Small Group Eco Tour